-Insurance .
-The Operating Partnership must keep all of its insurable properties fully insured against loss or damage with financially sound and reputable insurance companies.
+Insurance.
+The Operating Partnership must keep all of its insurable properties insured against loss or damage at least equal to their then full insurable value with financially sound and reputable insurance companies.

 Payment of Taxes and Other Claims.
 Each of the Operating Partnership and the Company must pay, before they become delinquent: